Part I due by 11:59 p.m. on Thursday, February 13, 2025

 What should each of these calls return, based on what this function is supposed to do?

-How can we use the value returned by sum_squares([5, 3])
+How can we use the value returned by mult([5, 3])

 should return?

-or more lower-case letters and uses recursion to compute and
+as input and uses recursion to form and return the

 Don’t forget to test your functions using the approaches mentioned at the start of Problem 3.